Fact-checked by the onlinepaydaynews.com editorial team

 Which One Actually Fits a Cash Crisis?

 A sudden medical bill, a car engine replacement, or a specific home repair with a firm contractor quote is a defined expense.
-An installment loan matches that profile perfectly.
-You know the amount, you lock in the rate, and you build a repayment plan.
-If the crisis involves multiple unknown costs over time — a chronic illness, a freelance income gap, or a staged renovation — a line of credit prevents you from over-borrowing upfront.
+That profile matches an installment loan: you know the amount, you lock in the rate, and you build a repayment plan.
+If the crisis involves multiple unknown costs over time, a chronic illness, a freelance income gap, or a staged renovation, a line of credit prevents you from over-borrowing upfront.

 When Neither Product Is the Right First Move